Glasgow, Kentucky: History

 The Civil War affected many smaller towns like Glasgow.
 There are many places that were part of the Underground Railroad in Glasgow, such as Big Spring Bottom for keeping horses and the Spotswood House on North Race Street for hiding enslaved people.
 Other places include the Old Glasgow Seminary Home on East Main Street; this house has several rooms dug out in the earth with tunnels running into them for keeping the enslaved people hidden and safe.
+Early in the war a Confederate sympathizer living in area raised a Palmetto flag, but it was soon taken by a group of Unionist who dipped it in barrel of tar and set it on fire.